-Step-1: Go to System tray and click on the File Explorer icon.
-Alternatively, you can press Win+E hotkey together to launch the same.
+Step-1: Go to the System tray and click on the File Explorer icon.
+Alternatively, you can press Win + E hotkey together to launch the same.

 Step-2: Navigate to This PC option on the left column.

-Step-3: Switch to the ribbon control strip (top of the screen) and tap on Computer tab.
+Step-3: Switch to the ribbon control strip (top of the screen) and tap on the Computer tab.